-In the few last years, Sosny R&D Company has been taking an active part in implementation of the project on decommissioning the Floating Maintenance Base Lepse currently located at the Nerpa shipyard near Murmansk in northern Russia.
+In the few last years, the Sosny R&D Company has been taking an active part in implementation of the project on decommissioning the Lepse service ship currently located at the Nerpa shipyard near Murmansk in northern Russia.

 The Shelter facility was built at the Nerpa shipyard in order to create safe conditions to retrieve the spent nuclear fuel from the Lepse storage tanks.